 “But I say to you who hear, love your enemies, do good to those who hate you.”Luke 6:27

 The first time new Christians encounter this verse in the Bible, they likely think to themselves, “Say what!”
-Whether it’s the person who belittles you at the office or the worksite, the rich neighbor who treats you condescendingly, or the bully at school, the answer, the command that Jesus gives to us in response to such treatment is to love them as we love ourselves.
+Whether it’s the person who belittles you at the office or the worksite, the rich neighbor who treats you condescendingly, or the bully at school, the answer, the command that Jesus gives to us in response to such treatment is to love them as we love ourselves and do good to them.

 But how do we force ourselves to love someone?
-After all, Jesus is not looking for mere outward actions, but a love that emanates from the heart.
-Malcolm Tolbert put it this way about Christian love: “It is a way of living with and relating to other human beings.
+After all, Jesus is not looking for mere outward actions of convenience but actions based on authentic love that emanates from one’s heart.
+Malcolm Tolbert put it this way regarding Christian love: “It is a way of living with and relating to other human beings.
 We can act in creative, helpful, and redemptive ways toward people for whom we do not feel attracted– even toward those who are hostile and vindictive.”

 Tolbert, M. O. (1970).
 Luke.
 C J. Allen (ed.).
 The Broadman Bible Commentary (Vol. 9). (pp. 1-188).
 Nashville, TN: Broadman Press.